ndugal6/SchoolBook/ScholBook_SRS.md

 b.
 Stimulus / Response Sequences
   1. A verified user has selected a specific study group from the find study group function results.
-  2. System displays a screen showing the details of the study group and a join study group option.
+  2. System displays a screen showing the details of the study group and a join study gruop option.
   3. User selects the join study group option.
   4. System displays a success / failure message and returns the user to the study group's details page.